 Myth: BUA kids can get lost in the shuffle at BU.

-Fact: In 9th and 10th grade, BUAers take all their classes at the Academy.
-In fact, they spend their day in the Academy building unless they are with an instructor.
+Fact: In 9th and 10th grade, BUAers spend the majority of the day in the Academy building unless they are accompanied by an instructor elsewhere on campus.
 In 11th and 12th grade, students gradually integrate into BU classes with the support of Academy academic advisors, a school counselor, and an entire faculty who are familiar with the transition and practiced in providing resources to Academy students who are beginning to explore the University.

 Myth: Students accepted to BUA primarily went to other private schools beforehand.